The 2009 Victory Garden Craze

 Beets, corn, squash, beans, lettuce, carrots, spinach, cucumbers, radishes, peas and a number of other vegetables can all be planted directly in your garden.
 Onions are usually planted in the form of sets (bulbs) or plants.
 The season in most areas is too short to grow onions from seed.

 Some varieties of vegetables are only available from one source.
 Expect to pay a premium for those.
 Common varieties are available from many sources.
 You can usually find these seeds at a discount.
-I recently bought some vegetable seeds for 20 cents a pack.
-The same variety had the name of a celebrity on the package and went for over $2.00 at a well known discount chain.
-The $2.00 pack had a little more seeds, but not even close to 10 times more.
+I recently bought some vegetable seeds for 25 cents a pack.
+The same variety had the name of a celebrity on the package and went for $2.95 at a well known discount chain.
+The expensive pack had a little more seeds, but not even close to 10 times more.

 Summary